QUESTIONS ABOUT YOUR FACULTY ADVISOR

 Under what circumstances could I lose my scholarship?

 Merit Scholarships are contingent upon full time enrollment (12 credits a semester) and the annual required GPA as stipulated in the student's scholarship letter.
 A student's merit award can be reduced or revoked at the discretion of the Scholarship Committee if the student does not achieve the required cumulative grade point average as stipulated by his/her award.
 The review process will take place at the end of each academic year.
 If, in the subsequent academic year, the required cumulative grade point average is not achieved, the scholarship can be revoked or further reduced.
 The Scholarship Committee will reinstate the award to its original annual amount should a student achieve the required cumulative point average at the time of the review process.
-For additional information, please contact Kim Allen Stuck in the Office of Student Success and/or your Financial Aid Counselor in Saint Thomas Hall.
+For additional information, please contact the Office of Student Success.

 What are the opportunities for study abroad?
 Where can I get additional information?